osmond-lab/eeb314/docs/lectures/lecture-02.md

 - plot the variable as a function of time ("simulate")
 - plot the variable (or change in variable) as a function of itself

+We've also just been introduced to two classic models in ecology and evolution, in both discrete and continuous time:

+- exponential growth
+- haploid selection